Sign in

 Ask Fintool Equity Research AI

-Benjamin Toms's questions to Banco Santander SA (SAN) leadership
+Benjamin Toms's questions to Banco Santander (SAN) leadership

-Benjamin Toms's questions to Banco Santander SA (SAN) leadership • Q1 2024
+Benjamin Toms's questions to Banco Santander (SAN) leadership • Q1 2024

 Question

-Benjamin Toms of Royal Bank of Canada asked for an update on the bank's view of the potential impact from the FCA's review of motor finance in the U.K., noting a peer had taken a provision.
-He also questioned if Santander could improve its U.K. returns organically or if it would consider consolidation.
+Benjamin Toms of RBC Capital Markets asked for an update on the potential impact from the FCA's review of motor finance in the U.K. and whether Santander believes it can improve its U.K. returns organically without participating in market consolidation.

 Answer

-CEO Héctor Grisi stated that due to significant uncertainties, the bank is not yet in a position to disclose any potential impact from the U.K. motor finance review, though settlements so far have been better than expected.
-He also indicated that the bank is not currently considering playing a role in U.K. market consolidation.
+CEO Héctor Grisi stated that due to significant uncertainties, the bank is not yet in a position to disclose the potential impact of the U.K. motor finance review but noted settlements so far have been better than expected.
+He also affirmed that the bank does not see itself playing a role in U.K. consolidation at this point and will focus on organic improvement.

 Ask Fintool Equity Research AI

-Benjamin Toms's questions to NatWest Group PLC (NWG) leadership
+Benjamin Toms's questions to NatWest Group (NWG) leadership

-Benjamin Toms's questions to NatWest Group PLC (NWG) leadership • Q1 2024
+Benjamin Toms's questions to NatWest Group (NWG) leadership • Q1 2024

 Question